ForcefulBlow/imageboard/README.md

 This is a small imageboard, just to get familiar with PHP, HTML and web development in general.

 Source code might be offensive, so keep it in mind.
-It is written poorly on purpose, so you don't have to.
+It is written poorly...
+So you know how not to code.

 This imageboard is not secure by any means of imagination, run exposed to the internet at your own risk!